 However, this does not mean that when substances are present in levels below this threshold, they do not influence taste.
 Substances present in subthreshold levels, while not detectable to us directly, can still influence how and if we perceive other flavor compounds.
 So, subthreshold levels of salt can both decrease our perception of sourness, and perhaps bitterness as well, while increasing ou perception of sweetness.

-It turns out, though, that subthreshold sugar levels make foods taste less salty, while subthreshold acid levels make food taste more salty!
+It turns out, though, that subthreshold sugar levels make foods taste less salty, while subthreshold acid levels make food taste saltier!
 A little bit of sugar adding to a soup or stew that is too salty can help make it taste less salty.

 To summarize, a hint of salt added to acidic foods ca make them taste less sour.
 Also, a hint of salt added to bitter foods can make them taste less bitter.
 Coffee and tea both have many bitter compounds, due to the caffeine compounds and other substances.
 A dash of salt will make either seem less bitter.
 If you have something made with fruit that is too tart, your first impulse may be to add sugar.
 However, when you add sugar, sometimes what you end up with is sweet and sour, rather than something that simply tastes a little less tart, and a little more sweet.
 This is why adding more and more sugar to fruit pies to make the fruit less tart, may just render an overly sweet, but still somewhat tart, fruit pie.
 The solution, then, instead of more sugar, is a bit of salt, which will decrease the perception of tartness, while also doing what salt does: enhancing the flavor overall.